Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Share

- * basedir: Base dir of the share on the locale device
  * key: Encryption key of the share
  * upload_id: Id of the upload setting structure
  * alias_id: Id of the identity.
 All contact of this identity can read the